GraphBLAS/graphblas-api-cpp/markdown/concepts.md

 3) Each stored value in `T` is accessible using the customization point object `grb::get`, which will invoke either the method `get()` if it is present in the tuple type `T` or `std::get()`.
 The type of the return value for the N'th element must be convertible to the N'th element of `Types`.

 #### Concept
-_TODO: This works fine, but is perhaps a bit sketchy._
+_TODO: this concept could refactored to be a bit more elegant.
 ```cpp
 template <typename T, std::size_t I, typename U = grb::any>
 concept TupleElementGettable = requires(T tuple) {